Hilton Head Island

 Hilton Head Island is famous for its twelve-mile stretch of glistening sands.
 However, a visit here is much more than a day at the beach.
 There’s golf – perhaps more quality courses and programs than anywhere else on earth, including, of course, the RBC Heritage of Golf, one of the top events on the PGA Tour.
 And don’t forget tennis.

-Then, too, there’s fishing, biking, boating, rollerblading, horseback riding, nature watching, and a wealth of cultural and artistic activities to explore, and all that beach to enjoy.
+Then there’s fishing, biking, boating, rollerblading, horseback riding, nature watching, and a wealth of cultural and artistic activities to explore.

 History and nature are inextricably mixed on Hilton Head Island.
 The first islanders were Indians who lived here as early as 4000 B.C., supported by the rich bounty of earth and sea.
 In 1663, the fertile land of the New World drew English sea captain William Hilton to explore the Island on behalf of a syndicate of Barbadian planters.
 His report was enthusiastic, and in honor of his pioneering explorations, the Island was christened Hilton’s Head – a reference to the headlands that marked the way into Port Royal Sound.
 However, it was not until the threat of the Spaniards to the south and the Indians to the west was quelled in the closing years of the 17th century, that English colonists would settle permanently in the area.

-As the 18th century dawned, the Island prospered with large indigo and, later, rice plantations.
-But it was sea island cotton – first successfully cultivated in the 1780s – that made the planters wealthy beyond their dreams.
+As the 18th century dawned, the Island prospered with large indigo and rice plantations.
+Sea island cotton made the planters wealthy beyond their dreams.
 By the mid-1800s, at the height of the plantation era, more than a dozen large land-owning families divided the Island’s riches among themselves.